Qbox: Methods and approximations

-Qbox computes molecular dynamics trajectories of atoms using Newton's equations of motion, with forces derived from electronic structure calculations performed using density functional theory.
+Qbox computes molecular dynamics trajectories of atoms using Isaac Newton's equations of motion, with forces derived from electronic structure calculations performed using density functional theory.
 Simulations can be performed either within the Born–Oppenheimer approximation or using Car-Parrinello molecular dynamics.
 The electronic ground state is computed at each time step by solving the Kohn-Sham equations.
 Various levels of density functional theory approximations can be used, including the local-density approximation (LDA), the generalized gradient approximation (GGA), or hybrid functionals that incorporate a fraction of Hartree-Fock exchange energy.
 Electronic wave functions are expanded using the plane wave basis set.
 The electron-ion interaction is represented by pseudopotentials.